Fragile magnetic order in metallic quasicrystals: Electronic states and magnetic couplings

-This work mainly considers the $z=3$ and $z=4$ environments because they are the most frequent.
-Moreover, different approximants are related by the inflation/deflation symmetry \citep{socolar89,duneau91}.
+We focus on the most frequent local environments of the Ammann-Beenker tiling, those with $z=3$ and $z=4$.
+Moreover, they can be related to other $z$ in different approximants by the inflation/deflation symmetry: selecting a subset of vertices of the approximant (say all sites with a given $z$) and joining them by new edges yields a similar (rescaled) quasiperiodic tiling \citep{socolar89,duneau91}.
 Consider, for instance, sites with $z=4$.
 If we join them and scale the resulting tiling by $s$, we recover the $z=6$ sites of the next approximant.
 In the same fashion, the $z=3$ sites map into (part of) the $z=5$ sites.
 If we inflate an approximant twice, we recover all $z=8$ sites of the second next approximant.
-Therefore, studying the $z=3$ and $4$ environments, we effectively cover different values of $z$.

-In Fig. \ref{fig:tiling_def}(b), we show the Fourier transform of the sites with $z=3$ in the $N=8119$ approximant.
+In Fig. \ref{fig:tiling_def}(b), we show the Fourier transform of the sites with $z=3$ in the $N=8119$ approximant: $\left|\sum_{j}e^{-i\boldsymbol{r}_{j}\cdot\boldsymbol{k}}\right|^{2}/N$, where $\boldsymbol{k}$ are the momentum and $\boldsymbol{r}_j$ the position of the site $j$ in the tiling.
 The brightest Bragg peaks closest to the $\Gamma$ point are located at a distance $\pi$ in units where the lattice spacing $a=1$.
-In the full approximant, considering all sites, these peaks are instead located at a distance $s\pi$.
-Therefore, focusing on the $z=3$ sites only, we effective rescale the lattice spacing by a factor $s$, corresponding to the frequency $f_{3}$ of the $z=3$ sites in the tiling.
-Therefore, the inflation/deflation property guarantees the $8-$fold rotational symmetry of the approximant, even when considering only a certain subset of sites.
+If we consider all $N$ sites in the approximant, these peaks are instead located at a distance $s\pi$.
+Therefore, focusing on the $z=3$ sites only, we effectively rescale the lattice spacing by a factor $s$, indicating that the effective neighbor distance of the quasicrystal is increasing.
+The inflation/deflation property thus guarantees the $8-$fold rotational symmetry of the approximant, even when considering only a specific subset of sites.